tatewilhelm/tatewilhelm/content/posts/ftc-ultimate-goal.md

 ---
 title: Ultimate Goal was a weird season.
+date: 2021-11-12T10:16:40-06:00
 tags: [community, school, engineering, first-robotics, programming]
 ---

 Last year, I had my first FTC competition.
 If you don't know what FTC is, FTC is a robotics program for middle and high schools.

 My school offers a robotics elective from grades 7 - 12th, so I thought "Oh that'll be cool instead of keyboarding class, and I've done First Lego League I'll do it."
 That probably changed my life, but that's a story for another day.

 ## The challenge
 That years challenge was Ultimate Goal, in which the goal, (no pun intended,) was to shoot rings into a tower.
 And drop a wobbling pin into certain areas.
 That was the bare-bones explanation, I highly recommend you watch the [game animation on YouTube.](https://www.youtube.com/watch?v=k2pgPQgHQ28)